rikedyp/APLBootcamp/docs/part2.md

 ## Spot the Difference
 In each of the following scenarios, think:

 - What output was intended?
-- Why doesn't the written expression product the intended output?
+- Why doesn't the written expression produce the intended output?
-- What would you change to fix the expression?
+- What could you change to fix the expression?

 1. I have 100 sweets in a bowl.
 I give 10 to James, 13 to Vela, 11 to Malai and 14 to Alex.
 31 fall on the floor and the bowl breaks.
 How many do I have left?